qiime/Topiary-Explorer/tutorial/source/quickstart.rst

 This tutorial uses a tree and metadata derived from a reanalysis of the data from `"Forensic identification using skin bacterial communities" (Fierer et al., 2010 PNAS) <http://www.ncbi.nlm.nih.gov/pubmed/20231444>`_.
 Basic data analysis was performed in May of 2011 using `QIIME <http://www.qiime.org>`_.

+In this tutorial we will illustrate how to recreate the conclusions of the Fierer PNAS paper, that microbial communities on an individual's keyboard is more similar to the microbial communities on their hands than on the hand's of other individuals.
+We show how to recreate the plots created in Figure 1 of the TopiaryExplorer paper (currently under review).

 Tutorial Input Files
 --------------------
 All of the files you need to complete this tutorial are packaged in the ``examples`` directory of the TopiaryExplorer package.
 (See the **install page** if you haven't yet installed TopiaryExplorer. **MEG: please add link to the install page**)